[Editor’s note: This story was previously published in March 2019. It has since been updated and republished.]

 Similarly top Oppenheimer analyst Glenn Greene (Track Record & Ratings) notes PYPL’s “unique” competitive position.
 He is even more confident in the stock following recent partnerships, and anticipates high-teens revenue growth and 20%-plus EPS growth for the next several years.
 Get the PYPL Stock Research Report.

-But nonetheless, RBC Capital sees a long runway for the stock.
+RBC Capital sees a long runway for Apple (NASDAQ:AAPL) stock.

 “We think AAPL could be a major beneficiary of AI and VR/AR-related trends, which could generate significant tailwinds for its services business” it writes.
 It notes that the latest iPhones are equipped with the ability to recognize patterns, make predictions and learn from experiences.